All Episodes

 Is it?

-Well, we don't know if he was planning to be trans, some people said, but I don't really understand how that would work, because if his trans partner liked him the way he was, would the trans partners still like him if he turned into something like the trans partner?
+Because if his trans partner liked him the way he was, would the trans partner still like him if he turned into something like the trans partner?

 I don't know how that works.

-That doesn't seem like it would work.
+It doesn't seem like it would work.

 So I suspect he was not planning to transition, but I don't know.

-Um the reason I assumed it was trans is that I wasn't aware of anything else that was creating that level of hatred.
+The reason I assumed it was trans is that I wasn't aware of anything else that was creating that level of hatred.

-That's what Mike Benn said.
+That's what Mike Benz said.

-What exactly is making this specific demographic um be a little bit more murdery than you would expect for their small numbers?
+What exactly is making this specific demographic be a little bit more murdery than you would expect for their small numbers?

 And that's a really good question.

-Uh, it's still an interesting question why so many of them are involved in one way or the other.
+It's still an interesting question why so many of them are involved in one way or the other.

 So it could be that what's happening is that the trans effect is becoming a filter for people who are already inclined not to follow all of society's rules.